graycenw/website/content/home/welcome.md

   columns: '3'
 ---

 I'm developing my skills and honing my writerly vibes in the science communication master's program at the University of California, Santa Cruz.
-I'm also a certified (Ph.D., University of Colorado Boulder 2021) but non-practicing biochemist, a tabletop RPG entusiast, a bike rider, and a cat person.
+I'm also a non-practicing biochemist, a tabletop RPG entusiast, a bike rider, and a cat person.